-If a property owner doesn’t keep their property safe, and someone gets hurt, that property owner is liable.The best way to understand how this works is with a few examples.
+If an Augusta property owner doesn’t keep their property safe, and someone gets hurt, that property owner is liable.The best way to understand how this works is with a few examples.

 A man owns a two-story home, but there’s a loose railing on the staircase.
-This doesn’t bother the man and he rarely uses the railing, so he doesn’t fix it.
+This doesn’t bother the man, and he rarely uses the railing, so he doesn’t fix it.
 Later, the man has company over and someone needs to use the bathroom.

 A landlord rents out two units in an old duplex.
-One day the landlord goes to do minor repairs and discovers black mold developing in the walls.
+One day, the landlord goes to do minor repairs and discovers black mold developing in the walls.
 The landlord finds out that mold removal is expensive and decides to put it off.
 One of the tenants develops a respiratory problem because of the mold and ends up hospitalized.
 The landlord is liable.

-- Example 3: No Warning Signs
+No Warning Signs

 A company owns some land in the countryside outside Augusta.
 The land contains several old wells which are now just open shafts.
 The company has not fenced the land, did not cover the wells, and put no warning signs on them.

 to find a John Foy office near you

 You still have a claim.
-Even public places are owned and managed by someone, whether it’s a business or local government, These property owners have the same duties toward guests as anyone else.
+Even public places are owned and managed by someone, whether it’s a business or local government.
+These property owners have the same duties toward guests as anyone else.

-Augusta Unsafe Premises & Property Negligence Lawyer Near Me 404-800-4408
+Augusta Unsafe Premises and Property Negligence Lawyer Near Me 404-400-4000

 Your rights are the same.
 Many injury victims are hesitant to file a claim against a private homeowner, especially if it’s a friend.
 But the homeowner should not have to pay your claim out of pocket.
 Their property insurance will pay for it.

 Remember: a true friend wants to see you recover from your injury and get the medical care you need, without facing debt.
 Never talk yourself out of getting the help you need – especially if you are facing medical bills.

 Talk to an Augusta Premises Liability Lawyer for Free

 You may have a right to money for medical costs, missed work time, pain and suffering, and the impact the injury has had on your life.
 The best way to find out is to take a free consultation with an unsafe premises and property negligence attorney in Augusta.
 Don’t miss out on your rights.